 Office of Administrative Law Judges

-Initial Decisions and significant orders are posted on the Commission’s website under Administrative Law Judges and appear in legal research forums.
-Parties may appeal an Initial Decision to the Commission, which performs a de novo review and can affirm, reverse, modify, set aside, or remand for further proceedings.
+Initial decisions and orders appear in legal research databases and are posted on the Commission’s website, http://www.sec.gov/alj.
+An initial decision becomes final when the Commission enters a finality order.
+Parties may appeal an initial decision to the Commission, which performs a de novo review and can affirm, reverse, modify, set aside, or remand for further proceedings.
+The Commission may determine on its own initiative to review an initial decision.
 Appeals from Commission action are to a United States Court of Appeals.